rmartinez809/password-generator/notes.md

   - add the character to the password string
 - update the password every time an option is changed, including character length

+### Process

+- Automatically generate a random password when the component mounts (only once)
+- Fill the value of the password input field with the randomly generated password
+- Whenever the state of an option changes, generate a new password

 ### Extras

 - Does haveibeenpwned.com have an api?
 It would be cool if the password generator